uohiuR/MAP_DNN/README.md

 # MAP_DNN for Cell-based Selection of DNA-encoded libraries

-Pytorch implementation of the manuscript entitled "A Machine-learning-based Data Analysis Method for Cell-based Selection of DNA-encoded libraries (DELs)"
+An example Pytorch implementation of the manuscript entitled "A Machine-learning-based Data Analysis Method for Cell-based Selection of DNA-encoded libraries (DELs)"

 ## Dependencies
 - Python (3.9)